Environment-assisted quantum Minority games: Quantum Minority games in a correlated environment

 where $n$ is the number of Kraus operator for a single qubit channel.
 The final state of the game after the action of the channel can be obtained as

-where $\Phi _{\alpha ,\mu }$ is the super-operator realizing the quantum channel parametrized by real numbers $\alpha $ and $\mu $.
+where $\Phi _{p,\mu }$ is the super-operator realizing the quantum channel parametrized by real numbers $p$ and $\mu $.
 The players unitary operator is an $SU(2)$ operator which represents the pure quantum strategy and is given by

-where $0\leq \theta \leq \pi $ and $\pi \leq \{\alpha ,$ $\beta \}\leq -\pi . $ Here $\hat{M}(0,0,0)=\hat{I}$ and $\hat{M}(\pi ,0,0)=i\hat{\sigma}_{x}$ correspond to the two classical pure strategies.
+where $0\leq \theta \leq \pi $ and $\pi \leq \{\delta ,$ $\beta \}\leq -\pi . $ Here $\hat{M}(0,0,0)=\hat{I}$ and $\hat{M}(\pi ,0,0)=i\hat{\sigma}_{x}$ correspond to the two classical pure strategies.
 Entanglement is controlled through an entangling gate as given by

 where the parameter $\gamma $ represents the degree of entanglement of the game and $\gamma =\pi /2$ corresponds to maximal entanglement.
-It is shown by Benjamin and Hayden [27] that in a four player quantum Minority game an optimal strategy arises
+It is shown by Benjamin and Hayden [36] that in a four player quantum Minority game the Nash equilibrium (NE) strategy is given by